 to the custody of the sheriff until trial or further order of the court

 having jurisdiction of the cause.
 Any witness who executes a recognizance

-and fails to comply with its terms shall, in addition to any forfeiture
+and fails to comply with its terms commits a Class C misdemeanor.

 (e) During preliminary hearing or examination the defendant may move for

 an order of suppression of evidence pursuant to Section 114-11 or 114-12